gammapopolam/osm2gtfs/readme.md

 ]

 ```
-These JSON's can be simply rebuilded into [networkx](https://github.com/networkx/networkx) DiGraph, because `stops` and `trips` forms L-space of transit network
+These JSON's can be simply rebuilded into [networkx](https://github.com/networkx/networkx) DiGraph, because `stops` and `trips` can be implemented as L-space of transit network
 # osm2gtfs

 TBA